Get cheap and easy outdoor reading nook ideas you can copy right now for your own cozy book time in the fresh air.

 Outdoor Reading Chair

-As mentioned above, I, unfortunately, had to decide against a luxurious, oversized reading chair for this outdoor reading corner due to a few constraints, including space and the infiltration of rainwater.
+I, unfortunately, had to decide against a luxurious, oversized reading chair or couches for this outdoor reading corner due to a few constraints, including space and the infiltration of rainwater.

 Since this reading nook is under a fairly small deck, I thought it would be most effective overall to purchase a set of two chairs with ottomans and a little side table as my outdoor reading furniture.
 This way, we could lounge to read or sit to eat.
 And, we could use the side table and ottomans for multiple purposes, including storing our food and beverages, or even as extra seating.

 I settled on this specific 5 piece set of strap chairs, ottomans and glass top side coffee table from Target because it was cost-effective, weatherproof, and had great reviews.
 I definitely think it looks more expensive, and it was fairly easy to put together.
-Everything was labeled really well which isn’t always the case.
+Everything was labeled really well, which isn’t always the case when you buy furniture online.

 Outdoor Reading Nook Accessories